- July 10, 2013 - July 25, 2014

 Scope of Work: Exposure to the severe alpine environment took a heavy toll on these impressive log structures; the boarding house was leaning downhill and threatened to collapse if intervention was not taken.
+In summer 2013, HistoriCorps volunteers and Southwest Conservation Corps crew members worked to stabilize and interpret the buildings, evaluating and repairing the foundation and sills and shaping and installing replacement logs.
+Summer 2014, HistoriCorps volunteers continued the stabilization work.
 When completed in 2014, visitors will be able to safely enter and tour the structures.
+Volunteers learned to: